-Learners whose first language is not English or Irish must comply with the Private Security Authority's language proficiency requirements i.e. have a minimum of CEFR B1 level of competency in English from a body listed in the Private Security Authority Requirements for Training Providers TP1
+Learners whose first language is not English or Irish must comply with the Private Security Authority's language proficiency requirements i.e. have a minimum of CEFR B1 level of competency in English from a body recognised by the Private Security Authority as specified in its 'Requirements for Training Providers TP1'.